About

 I’m inspired by planting seeds and seeing what grows, by people who bring playfulness into their serious work, by people who join the dots across the constellations of individual lives, social justice and our climate reality, by people who stay creative and courageous.

-My holding of space is sustained by my own lineage that includes: Lama Rod Owens, Prentis Hemphill, James Baldwin, Staci K Haines, George Michael, the real Blancas and Pray Tells whose names I don't know, Tracy Chapman, Bayo Akomolafe, Kai Cheng Thom, Camille Sapara Barton, somatic practices, seed-planting, my heritage, our Earth, and more music and books than I can name.
+My holding of space is sustained by my own lineage that includes: ancestral guidance & practices, generative somatics, Disability Justice, humanistic psychology, intersectional and Black feminism, Lama Rod Owens, Prentis Hemphill and The Embodiment Institute, Staci K Haines, Kai Cheng Thom, James Baldwin, George Michael, Tracy Chapman, the real Blancas and Pray Tells whose names I don't know, Derek Jarman, Bayo Akomolafe, Rowen White, Camille Sapara Barton, seed-planting, my heritage, our Earth, and more music and books than I can name.

 I celebrate my neurodivergence for my capacity to combine approaches and skills, in the same way that my identity is rooted in multiplicity and intersectionality.
 My love of diversity is evident in the way my coaching practice continues to evolve alongside my professional learning and my personal somatics practice.
 That is, I live this stuff and I believe deeply in its value for personal and collective transformation.